microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

         }
     }
     ```
-In this demo, you would have learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
+In this module, you would have learned how to build a RAG application using SQL database in fabric, and Azure OpenAI.
 You explored generating vector embeddings for relational data, performing semantic similarity searches with SQL, and integrating natural language responses via GPT-4.1.